smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 ### Authors

 - Martha Wells, read 8 times
-- TIE: T. Kingfisher and Blake Crouch and Brandon Sanderson and Seanan McGuire, each read 6 times
+- TIE: T. Kingfisher and Blake Crouch and Brandon Sanderson and Seanan McGuire and T.J.
+Klune, each read 6 times
-- T.J.
-Klune, read 5 times
+- TIE: Vajra Chandrasekera and Susanna Clarke and Becky Chambers and Jim Butcher, each read 4 times

 ### Squares